• About Us

 • In the Solomonides case, no arguments were presented before the Court in relation to the interpretation of section 46(12) and especially with regards to the reference in the said section of the issuing of an order for payment of the amount owed against the person who owes such amount.
 In view of the fact that no arguments were presented and nothing was decided in relation to the ambit of the said section of the law, that part of the judgment was not binding on the Supreme Court when deciding on the Assiotis case.

-4. Therefore, according to the recent judgement of Assiotis, a natural person, officer of the Company, which fails to pay VAT owed and for this reason is found guilty together with the officer of the Company, cannot be ordered to personally pay such amount of VAT owed by the Company to the Commissioner.
+4. Therefore, according to the recent judgement of Assiotis, a natural person, officer of the Company, which fails to pay VAT in Cyprus owed and for this reason is found guilty together with the officer of the Company, cannot be ordered to personally pay such amount of VAT owed by the Company to the Commissioner.
 The Company however, which owes the VAT, may be ordered by the Court in accordance with section 46(12) of the VAT Law whilst exercising its criminal jurisdiction, to pay the VAT owed in addition to any other penalty or sentence that may be imposed by the Court.First published at Cyprus VAT Association

 Newsletter